 A

 s forward thinkers, we are keenly aware of the new elephant in the room – and its name is Artificial Intelligence (AI).
-We are all seeing in the news concerns and dire warnings about how we manage safe use of AI before it manages us.
-In developing this chapter, we decided to ask AI itself (ChatGPT) to critique this important topic, and cited below is what it delivered along with some of our thoughts.
-To be honest, the content is surprisingly, if not frighteningly good.
+We all see concerns and dire warnings in the news about how we manage safe use of AI before it manages us.
+In developing this chapter, we decided to ask AI itself (ChatGPT) to critique this important topic and cited below is what it delivered, along with some of our thoughts.
+To be honest, the content is surprising, if not frighteningly good.
 We see both promise and peril and are of the opinion that if we remain keenly aware of the addictive potential of AI and its relationship to media consumption, we can learn to better partner with it rather than be controlled by it.

 ChatGPT’s Analysis of AI